snakey1980/githubpages/content/posts/secret-santa.md

     1 * 15 * 14 * 13 * 12 * 11 * 10 * 9 * 8 * 7 * 6 * 5 * 4 * 3 * 2 * 1
         = 1307674368000

 So 1,307,674,368,000 ways to make the single cycle.
-Divided by the total derangements number
+Divided by the total number of possible derangements:

     1307674368000 / 7697064251745 =~ 0.169893